confusedbuffalo/phone-report/README.md

 1.  **Add a new entry** to the [countries.json](/src/data/countries.json) file.
 You will need to provide:
     *   `name`: The name of the country.
     *   `countryCode`: The two-letter ISO 3166-1 alpha-2 country code.
-    *   `locale`: The locale for formatting and language.
+    *   `locale`: The locale for formatting and language of the generated pages.
     *   `divisions` or `divisionMap`:
         *   Use `divisions` to specify a map of division names to their OSM relation IDs
-            *  If there is another depth of division, provide `subdivisionAdminLevel` to fetch subdivisions automatically (like South Africa).
+            *  If there is another depth of division, provide `subdivisionAdminLevel` to fetch subdivisions automatically (like France).
             *  If not then omit that key (like Belgium)
         *   Use `divisionMap` for a hardcoded list of divisions and subdivisions.